-Summary of Recommended Actions and Fair Housing Implementation Plan Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2023 Proposed Actions PY 2023 Milestones 20.
+Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2023 Proposed Actions PY 2023 Milestones 20.
 Fund youth enrichment and afterschool programs to children in low- and moderate-income areas HCD will continue to fund youth enrichment and afterschool programs through its public services program for 28,075 children in low- and moderate-income areas of the city over the next five years.
 This action increases the number of activities available for youth in the city.
-8. Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG Start: 2020 Complete: Ongoing Fund youth enrichment and education programs for 1,880 youth Funded the Child Council's Child Care Program and Juvenile Delinquency Prevention Program serving 508 youth and children.
+8. Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG Start: 2020 Complete: Ongoing • Fund youth enrichment and education programs for 1,880 youth Funded the Child Council's Child Care Program and Juvenile Delinquency Prevention Program serving 508 youth and children.
 Priority: Medium 21.
 Fund programs that provide job training to low- and moderate-income individuals and individuals from protected classes HCD will continue to fund job training for 1,585 persons through its public services program for low- and moderate-income individuals and persons from protected classes.
 This action will help to improve the skills of residents enhancing their previous education while preparing them for the workforce.
-5. Lack of Income/Funding 8.
-Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG Start: 2020 Complete: Ongoing Support job training for 295 persons Funded Capital IDEA, HEART Educational Programs Inspiring Communities, and Village Learning Center to provide job training to 268 low- and moderate-income residents.
+Lack of Income/Funding Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG Start: 2020 Complete: Ongoing Support job training for 295 persons Funded Capital IDEA, HEART Educational Programs Inspiring Communities, and Village Learning Center to provide job training to 268 low- and moderate-income residents.
 Priority: Medium 22.
-Remove lead-based paint hazards from homes 8.
-Imbalanced CDBG: Staff Time Start: 2020 Fund the removal of Remediated 29 HHD will remove lead-based paint hazards from homes to protect families at risk.
+Remove lead-based paint hazards from homes HHD will remove lead-based paint hazards from homes to protect families at risk.
 This action will help protect families in low- and moderate-income areas, including those of certain protected classes, from health hazards in their community.
-Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG: Stall Tille CDBG: Outreach Materials HHSD Complete: Ongoing hazards from 50 homes homes of lead-based paint hazards.
+8. Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG: Staff Time CDBG: Outreach Materials HHSD Start: 2020 Complete: Ongoing Fund the removal of hazards from 50 homes Remediated 16 homes of lead-based paint hazards.
 Priority: Medium 23.
 Partner with local organizations and contractors to expand fair housing activities in Houston HCD will contract with one or more organizations to carry out fair housing activities or to build capacity to carry out future activities.
 These may include conducting fair housing testing or studies.
 This action will help to promote fair housing awareness and reveal actual discriminatory practices taking place in the community so that future resources can be better allocated to address discrimination.
-Discrimination in Housing CDBG: Staff Time Start: 2020 Complete: Ongoing Fund 5 organizations to carry out fair housing activities or studies HCD partnered with HUD and the United Way to conduct a day long fair housing training for HCD's subrecipients.
+1. Discrimination in Housing CDBG: Staff Time Start: 2020 Complete: Ongoing Fund 5 organizations to carry out fair housing activities or studies HCD partnered with HUD and the United Way to conduct a day- long fair housing training for HCD's subrecipients.
 HCD continues looking for new partners and organizations to conduct outreach.
-Priority: High conduct outreach.